 First Flight: 9 September 2006

 Number Built: 4

-In the late 1990s, Boeing felt the need for a mid-sized aircraft that is both fuel efficient and suitable for long hauls.
+In the late 1990s, Boeing felt the need for a mid-sized aircraft that is both fuel-efficient and suitable for long hauls.
 The resulted product was Boeing 787 Dreamliner, which is currently used by many popular airliners all around the world.

 Anyway, instead of the conventional manufacturing process, Boeing opted to import large components of the aircraft from subcontracted assemblies and/or suppliers around the world and do the final assembly at their factory in Everett, Washington.
-In order to speed up the delivery process, the company redesigned four Boeing 747-400 and transform them into 787 Dreamlifter.
+In order to speed up the delivery process, the company redesigned four Boeing 747-400 and transformed them into 787 Dreamlifter.

-With a maximum payload capacity of 113,400 kg and cargo hold volume of 1,840 cubic meters, the Dreamlifter has currently the second biggest cargo compartment (only after Beluga XL) of all aircraft.
+With a maximum payload capacity of 113,400 kg and cargo hold volume of 1,840 cubic meters, the Dreamlifter currently has the second biggest cargo compartment (only after Beluga XL) of all aircraft.